-|5,000 IOPS and 50 MB per second|
+|5,000 IOPS and 50 MB/sec|

-Cost of Operation
+Cost of operation

 For example, consider an application requiring 16,000 IOPS.
-To achieve this performance, you will need a Standard_D14 Azure IaaS VM, which can give a maximum IOPS of 16,000 using 32 standard storage 1 TB disks.
+To achieve this performance, you need a Standard_D14 Azure IaaS VM, which can give a maximum IOPS of 16,000 by using 32 standard storage 1-TB disks.
 Each 1-TB standard storage disk can achieve a maximum of 500 IOPS.

-However, if you hosted the same application on Premium Storage, you will need a smaller VM size and fewer premium storage disks, thus reducing the overall cost.
-A Standard_DS13 VM can meet the 16,000 IOPS requirement using four P30 disks.
-The DS13 VM has a maximum IOPS of 25,600 and each P30 disk has a maximum IOPS of 5,000.
+If you hosted the same application on premium storage, you need a smaller VM size and fewer premium storage disks, reducing the overall cost.
+A Standard_DS13 VM can meet the 16,000 IOPS requirement by using four P30 disks.
+The DS13 VM has a maximum IOPS of 25,600, and each P30 disk has a maximum IOPS of 5,000.
 Overall, this configuration can achieve 5,000 x 4 = 20,000 IOPS.

 |Cost of VM per month||$1,570.58 (Standard_D14)||$1,003.66 (Standard_DS13)|

-|Cost of Disks per month||$1,638.40 (32 x 1-TB disks)||$544.34 (4 x P30 disks)|
+|Cost of disks per month||$1,638.40 (32 x 1-TB disks)||$544.34 (4 x P30 disks)|

-|Overall Cost per month||$3,208.98||$1,544.34|
+|Overall cost per month||$3,208.98||$1,544.34|